What is a retirement village?

 They are different from:

-We recommend you get independent advice before buying into a retirement village.
+We recommend you seek independent advice before buying into a retirement village.
 Schedule 3 of the Act provides a Checklist which highlights what to consider before buying into a retirement village.

 Retirement village operator contract requirements